BAMoL-ISEP/low-code-sple/readme.md

 	We stronly suggest to apply this change to all the rules that include variability annotations.

- * in Eclipse, right click the xtext file and select "Run As"->"Generate Xtext Artifacts".
+ * In Eclipse, right click the xtext file and select "Run As"->"Generate Xtext Artifacts".
- * after that, execute in a terminal, in the **parent** folder:
+ * After that, execute in a terminal, in the **parent** folder:

 		mvn clean install

 **6) pt.bamol.atl.configuration**

- * this is a project that contains a **model transformation** (ATL project) that generates instances of the Bamol DSL that are in accordance with configuration models
+ * This is a project that contains a **model transformation** (ATL project) that generates instances of the Bamol DSL that are in accordance with configuration models
- * it depends on the projects: **bamolm2**; **vmodeldsl**; **vmodel**; **json2ecore**
+ * It depends on the projects: **bamolm2**; **vmodeldsl**; **vmodel**; **json2ecore**
- * to open in Eclipse use "File"->"Import..."->"Existing Maven Projects"
+ * To open in Eclipse use "File"->"Import..."->"Existing Maven Projects"
- * to build:
+ * To build:

 		mvn clean install

- * after building, you may execute a simple transformation just for testing purposes:
+ * After building, you may execute a simple transformation just for testing purposes:

 		mvn exec:java@config

- * this transformation takes as input: an instance of the LCAP dsl file (that can have variabillity annotations); the name of a file to be used to contain the resulting LCAP dsl with solved variability; an instance of the variability dsl that is referenced by the previous bamol dsl; an instance of the variability dsl that functions as a configuration model (which contains only the selected features)
+ * This transformation takes as input: an instance of the LCAP dsl file (that can have variabillity annotations); the name of a file to be used to contain the resulting LCAP dsl with solved variability; an instance of the variability dsl that is referenced by the previous bamol dsl; an instance of the variability dsl that functions as a configuration model (which contains only the selected features)

  * To import/export between the LCAP dsl and the OMNIA LCAP platform two processess are available: **dsl2json** and **json2dsl**.
 These can be executed using Maven (see details imn the pom file).

 **7) Test project**

  * This project can be used to test the overwall approach

+ * All the previous projects exist only to support the creation of an IDE that supports SPL engineering for low-code platforms.
+For that it is necessary to execute Eclipse with all the previous projects/plugins activated.

- * You should open all the others projects in Eclipse and spawn a second instance of Eclipse were you use this project to test the approach
+ * You should open all the others projects in Eclipse and spawn a second instance of Eclipse were you use can use the contents of this project to test the approach

+ * This project contains the following artifacts:

+	- One OMNIA model exported from the OMNIA plataform in the folder **test-project/dsl/bamol-json-case-study**.
+This is the model that is presented in the paper and models one SPL (without variability)

+	- The DSL version of the previous model in the file **test-project/dsl/bamol1.bamolm2**.
+This file already contains examples of variability annotations (search for the **inc** keyword).
+This file can be generated from the OMNIA model by using the transformation **json2dsl**.
+This file models the entire SPL and can be annotated with variability

+	- The variability model in the file **test-project/dsl/vmodeldsl1.vmodeldsl** (this uses the variability dsl)

+	- A configuration model in the file **test-project/dsl/configuration1.vmodeldsl** (this uses the variability dsl).
+This file models what should be included for a particular application of the SPL

+	- Eclipse launch configuration files that can be used to execute the transformations (inside the folder **test-project/launch-congfigs**)

+ * To convert from json to the dsl (to use a model exported from the OMNIA platform):

+		mvn exec:java@json2dsl

+	This will take as input the OMNIA model in the folders inside **test-project/dsl/bamol-json-case-study**, generate a single JSON file containing all the OMNIA model (**test-project/dsl/bamol-json.json**) and the DSL version of the OMNIA model (**test-project/dsl/bamol1.bamolm2**)

+* To generate one application of the SPL:

+		mvn exec:java@config

+	This will take as input the dsl model of the SPL in the file **test-project/dsl/bamol1.bamolm2**, the variability model in the file **test-project/dsl/vmodeldsl1.vmodeldsl**, the configuration model in the file **test-project/dsl/configuration1.vmodeldsl**, and generate a dsl model (**test-project/dsl/bamol1-out.banolm2**) that corrresponds to one application of the SPL according to the configuration model

+* To convert from the dsl to json (to import a model of an application of the SPL into the OMNIA platform):

+		mvn exec:java@dsl2json

+	This will take as input the dsl model in the file **test-project/dsl/bamol1-out.bamolm2**, generate a single JSON file containing all the dsl model (test-project/dsl/bamol-json-out.json) and generate all the JSON files required by the OMNIA plataform inside the folder **test-project/dsl/bamol-json-case-study-out**

+* **Notes:**

+	- You may change the parameters of the transformations by editing them in the corresponding **pom.xml** file

+	- This case study only covers the OMNIA low code plataform.
+Using other low code plataforms may require adaptations in the code.

 # Overview of the Process